benmvp/slides/2016/connect/nav-react.md

 NOTES:
 - My name is Ben Ilegbodu
+- Why I'm calling it the "React Solar System" will make sense in a sec
 - Posted link to slides on twitter if you want to follow along

 =====